spinnaker/spinnaker/docs/commands.md

 #### Parameters
 `CLUSTER`: The name of the cluster to operate on.
- * `--ca-cert-data`: Root certificate to trust for connections to the cluster
+ * `--ca-cert-file`: Root certificate file to trust for connections to the cluster
  * `--dcos-url`: (*Required*) URL of the endpoint for the DC/OS cluster's admin router.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--lb-account-secret`: Name of the secret to use for allowing marathon-lb to authenticate with the cluster.
 Only necessary for clusters with strict or permissive security.